jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f356ed6cf6eab5f15f5cfe6
+id: 5f356ed63c7807a4f1e6d054
-title: Part 21
+title: Part 22
 challengeType: 0
 ---

 # --description--

-The `div` element is used mainly for design layout purposes unlike the other content elements you have used so far.
-Add a `div` element inside the `body` element and then move all the other elements inside the new `div`.
+The goal now is to make the `div` not take up the entire width of the page.
+The CSS `width` property is perfect for this.
+Create a new type selector in the style sheet that gives your `div` element a width of `300px`.

 # --hints--